-Towson was granted university status on July 1, 1976, in recognition of its development into a comprehensive university.
+Towson State College was granted university status on July 1, 1976, in recognition of its development into a comprehensive university.
 In 1988, Towson State University joined the University System of Maryland.
 On July 1, 1997, Towson State University became Towson University, a change that reflected its evolution from a state-supported to a state-assisted institution.
 The first doctoral program (Au.D.) began in 2001.
-TU has now graduated over 125,000 students.
-Since 1960, Towson University has awarded more than 18,000 advanced degrees.
+Today, TU ranks among the top 100 public universities in the nation.

-Towson University is situated on a beautifully landscaped, 329-acre campus in the suburban community of Towson, Md., just eight miles north of downtown Baltimore.
+TU is situated on a beautifully landscaped, 329-acre campus in the suburban community of Towson, MD, just eight miles north of downtown Baltimore.
 Students have easy access to the many cultural advantages of the city of Baltimore, the Peabody Conservatory of Music and Library, Enoch Pratt Free Library, Walters Art Museum, Baltimore Museum of Art, Meyerhoff Symphony Hall, Lyric Theatre, Center Stage and many other cultural centers necessary for a well-rounded university experience.

 Institutional Accreditation and Approval

 Towson University is accredited by the Middle States Commission on Higher Education (MSCHE) to award undergraduate, master's and doctoral degrees.
-In addition, certificates are awarded at the post-baccalaureate and post-master's levels.
-Towson University’s accreditation was reaffirmed by MSCHE on November 17, 2011, following an extensive self-study process and site visit.
-Towson University has been accredited by MSCHE since1949.
+In addition, certificates are awarded at the undergraduate upper-division, post-baccalaureate, and post-master's levels.
+The MSCHE reaffirmed Towson University’s accreditation on March 10, 2022, following an extensive self-study process.
+The MSCHE has accredited Towson University since 1949.